mattcieslak/hbcd-docs/docs/datacuration/imaging.md

 ```

 ## Post-Conversion Modifications
-In some instances, the NIfTI and JSON files obtained from the dcm2niix conversion needed to be altered by in-house script to include additional header information.
-Any hard-coded headers are listed in the `HardCodedValues` field of the JSON sidecar file of the acquisition.
+In some instances, the NIfTI and JSON files obtained from the `dcm2niix` conversion needed to be altered by in-house scripts to resolve conversion errors.

-### ANAT/
-**Philips T1W**: `RepetitionTime` incorrectly set, so was hardcoded to reflect the actual repetition time of the acquisition
+**Missing/Incorrect Header Information**
+The following headers were hardcoded post-conversion either due to missing or incorrectly set values (hard-coded headers are also listed in the `HardCodedValues` field of the JSON sidecar file of the acquisition):

+- Philips:
+    - T1W: `RepetitionTime`
+    - DWI: `PhaseEncodingDirection`, `TotalReadoutTime`, & `SliceTiming` (`SmallDelta` and `LargeDelta` also added)
+    - EPI: `PhaseEncodingDirection` & `TotalReadoutTime`
+    - BOLD:	`PhaseEncodingDirection`, `TotalReadoutTime`, & `SliceTiming`
+- GE:
+    - B1 Map: `RepetitionTime` (hard-coded to 0.015 for `acq-tr1` and 0.075 for `acq-tr2`)

+**Quantitative MRI**
-**Quantitative MRI**: Either 5 NIfTI 3D files or 1 NIfTI 4D file with 5 volumes produced depending on scanner manufacturer and there was missing header information from JSON.
-All QALAS series were thus converted to 5 NIfTI files with different inversion times (labeled using the `inv-<label>` BIDS entity) and the JSON sidecar was modified with the following:
+Depending on scanner manufacturer, QALAS conversion resulted in either five 3D NIfTI files or one 4D NIfTIs with 5 volumes.
+All QALAS series were thus converted to five NIfTIs with different inversion times (labeled using the `inv-<label>` BIDS entity) and the JSON sidecar was modified with the following:

 <details>
 <summary><i>[Click to expand]</i></summary>